481 Weston Canal Road in Somerset — Courtesy: NAI DiLeo-Bram & Co.

 “We are pleased to have helped our client negotiate a lease at this Class A industrial property,” Johnston said.
 “This newly constructed property offers our client the opportunity to grow its business in a corporate park setting.
 Excellent access to the New Jersey Turnpike and major road networks allows for quick access from the ports and offers the ability to transport their product easily throughout the Northeast.”

-The brokerage team noted that 418 Weston Canal Road is part of the new Bridge Point Somerset complex, which is directly off Interstate 287 and minutes from Exit 10 of New Jersey Turnpike.
+The brokerage team noted that 418 Weston Canal Road is part of the new Bridge Point Somerset complex, which is directly off Interstate 287 and minutes from Exit 10 of the New Jersey Turnpike.

 “Working on this transaction when the pandemic began was extremely challenging, but all parties stayed in constant contact to work through the myriad of issues that needed to be solidified,” Galiano said.